edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 To get the most from test coverage as a metric, it’s important to combine it with other quality indicators, such as cyclomatic complexity, code reviews, code maintainability, and functional testing metrics.
 Aiming for meaningful coverage that addresses critical paths, edge cases, and core functionality is more beneficial than striving for a high percentage alone.
-Additionally, teams can emphasize branch and path coverage over simple line coverage for areas of complex logic, helping to ensure thorough testing.
+Additionally, teams can emphasise branch and path coverage over simple line coverage for areas of complex logic, helping to ensure thorough testing.

 ## Depth of Inheritance